 - Trust but verify

-- When something does not feel right, its probably not
+- When something does not feel right, it probably is not

 - Don’t be afraid to ask questions